-The above video clearly shows the right front leg moving in tandem with the left hind.
+The above video of this gorgeous horse clearly shows the right front leg moving in tandem with the left hind.
 Then the left front moves with the right hind.
 This is why we hear a two-beat rhythm of the footfalls at the trot.

 When we're first learning to ride, it's fairly easy to actually see the outside shoulder as it moves.
 But we're not really interested in the front leg at all.